jd28/rollnw/tools/client/README.md

 data, while workflow-heavy collections use purpose-built views and commands.
 All data-dependent row surfaces must remain viewport-virtualized.

 Area tabs provide mesh or authored-footprint selection for placed objects, Ctrl-click tile selection, a complete placed-object list, and camera focus on list selection.
-The validated Creature/Placeable/Item structural slice supports placement, transforms, duplicate, delete, undo/redo, and native CAF save.
+Creature, Door, Encounter, Item, Placeable, Sound, Store, Trigger, and Waypoint instances support placement, movement, duplication, deletion, undo/redo, and native CAF save.
 Blueprint preview tabs use the same focused edit commands and save path.

+Doors snap to unoccupied SET hooks.
+Tileset Door appearances require an exact hook type; generic Door models accept any hook.
+New Trigger and Encounter vertices project to the Area navigation surface before commit.
+Polygon validation rejects points outside the Area, adjacent duplicates, self-intersections, zero-area shapes, and paths above the bounded authoring limit.
+Encounter spawn markers support add, move, and delete.
+Sound objects render a selectable debug radius; the mouse wheel resizes the selected Sound's maximum radius.
+Stores use point markers and Waypoints use their model with a marker fallback.

 New Blueprint presents a compact action list for Creature, Door, Encounter, Item, Placeable, Sound, Store, Trigger, and Waypoint blueprints, then opens the saved